 - Search engines send out pieces of code (bots, crawlers, or spiders) to ferret out new or updated content on the web.

 - As the search engines crawl through a new site or page, they make note of any outgoing links they’ll need to crawl as well.

 - The search engines then index all of the new text content they’ve found and input that content into a huge database.

 From there, when a user inputs a new search term or keyword, the search engine analyzes the content in the database and produces a ranked list of pages in response to that keyword.
 These are called SERPs or search engine results pages.
 The goal of SEO is to help your page show up in those SERPs in higher positions (typically, the first 10 results).

 How search engines rank content

-In order to fully understand indexing, it’s important to have a basic idea of what the various search engines such as Google and Bing look for in a piece of content.
+In order to fully understand search engine indexing, it’s important to have a basic idea of what the various search engines, such as Google and Bing, look for in a piece of content.
 Essentially, they gauge your content according to an algorithm, a piece of code that establishes a set of rules by which the search engine’s ranking function operates.